by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Choosing this method, the accrual of sick time off begins on the first day of an employee's employment and is applicable whether the eligible employee is full-time or part-time.

-Using the accrual method, up to 40 unused hours can be carried over by employee from the previous year into the next year, which can lead to a total of 80 sick hours in one calendar year.
-However, carry over is not required for the front-loaded method.
+Using the accrual method, up to 40 unused hours can be carried over by employees from the previous year into the next year, which can lead to a total of 80 sick hours in one calendar year.
+However, carryover is not required for the front-loaded method.

 2. The Front-Loaded Method

-The front-loaded method means full-time employees receive 40 hours of sick time upfront per 12-month year.
-Depending on the type of yearly tracking you use, prorating may or may not be necessary.
-For instance, if an employee starts mid-year and you track time by their anniversary date, no prorating is necessary.
-However, if you track by calendar year starting January 1st, someone beginning employment on July 1st will receive 20 hours of front-loaded sick leave.
+The front-loaded method means full-time employees receive 40 hours of sick time upfront per 12-month period.
+Depending on the type of yearly tracking used, prorating may or may not be necessary.
+For instance, if an employee starts mid-year and the employer tracks time by his or her anniversary date, no prorating is necessary.
+However, if the employer tracks by calendar year, starting January 1st, someone beginning employment on July 1st will receive 20 hours of front-loaded sick leave.

 Part-time employees are not eligible for the front-loaded calculation method because, under the law, employers must load 40 hours at the beginning of the year.
 The only exception is if an employee starts work at some point later in the year.

-How to Calculate Your Oregon Sick Time Pay Rates
+How to Calculate Oregon Sick Time Pay Rates

-Each employee receiving sick pay in Oregon must be paid at their regular rate of pay, which can be calculated in the following manner:
+Each employee receiving sick pay in Oregon must be paid at the regular rate of pay, which can be calculated in the following manner:

-- Employees with One Hourly Rate of Pay: The employee earns the hourly rate they would have earned for working during the same period that the sick time is used.
+- Employees with One Hourly Rate of Pay: The employee earns the hourly rate he or she would have earned for working during the same period that the sick time is used.

-- Employees with Multiple Rates of Pay: The employee earns either a weighted average of the regular rates earned during the previous pay period or, if known, the wages they would have earned during the period of time the sick leave is used.
+- Employees with Multiple Rates of Pay: The employee earns either a weighted average of the regular rates earned during the previous pay period or, if known, the wages he or she would have earned during the period of time the sick leave is used.

 - Salaried Employees: The employee earns the total wages for the pay period covered by the salary, divided by the total number of hours to be worked in the pay period.
 When total hours vary from week to week, 40 hours should be used to calculate the sick pay.

-- Commission, Piece-Rate, and Quantity Basis Paid Employees: The employee earns no less than the minimum wage.
+- Commission, Piece-Rate, and Quantity Basis Paid Employees: The employee earns no less than the state or local minimum wage rate.

-- Hourly, Weekly or Monthly Paid Employees Who Also Receive Commission or Piece Rate Pay: The employee earns either the minimum wage if this is higher, or a rate equal to their hourly, weekly, or monthly rate.
+- Hourly, Weekly, or Monthly Paid Employees Who Also Receive Commission or Piece Rate Pay: The employee earns either the state or local minimum wage rate, or a rate equal to their hourly, weekly, or monthly rate (whichever is higher).

 Overtime, bonuses, incentives, tips, and holiday pay are not part of an employee's regular rate of pay, although differential pay such as shift differentials must be included.
 In addition, employers are not obligated to pay employees who are no longer employed any unused accrued sick time.

-Accurate leave management processes are important for calculating and tracking time off and to remain in compliance with the state law.
+Accurate leave management processes are important for calculating and tracking time off and remaining in compliance with state law.

 How To Manage Oregon Sick Time Processes

 Managing sick time off or sick leave means following a documented process to stay compliant with Oregon's sick time laws.
-The process you choose or have access to will directly correspond to the amount of time and number of manual steps you have to take in order to document, administer, and manage sick time to ensure compliance.
+The process employers choose or have access to will directly correspond to the amount of time and number of manual steps needed to take in order to document, administer, and manage sick time to ensure compliance.

 1. Manual Sick Time Management Processes